solidrock-technology/docs/docs/guide/events/settings.md

 ### Address

 This is the address for the event location.
 If your event is not in-person (i.e. it's a digital only event) you can leave all of these fields empty.

+### Custom Latitude & Longitude

+If you want to have more control over the location shown on the event map on the frontend, you can enter custom latitude and longitude coordinates here.
+This is especially useful if your event address is not being accurately translated into a location on the map or if your event doesn't have a specific address (e.g. it's taking place in a large park or open space).

 ### Hide Event Map